Scottish independence: One million Scots urged to sign 'yes' declaration

 SNP ministers, who want to hold a referendum in autumn 2014, have been holding talks with the UK government over the arrangements.

-Yes Scotland is being billed as the biggest community based campaign in Scotland's history, designed to build a groundswell of support for an independent Scotland.
+Yes Scotland, which has also won the support of the Scottish Socialist Party, is being billed as the biggest community based campaign in Scotland's history, designed to build a groundswell of support for an independent Scotland.

 Meanwhile, former chancellor Alistair Darling, a Scottish Labour MP, pointed to a poll he had commissioned which suggested that 33% of those surveyed agreed that Scotland should become independent with 57% opposed and 10% undecided.
 The poll by YouGov took the views of 1,000 voters.